 PharmaMar’s research efforts have been recognized through grants from public entities for several projects, both individual and in cooperation with public centers and private companies.
 These collaborative projects aim to make the maximum use of human and technical resources, searching for synergies that permit a greater progress in innovation and a positive impact on society.

-The public funding comes mainly from the Centro de Desarrollo Tecnológico Industrial (CDTI) and the State Secretariat for Research, Development and Innovation (part of the Ministry of Economy and Competitiveness) as well as from the Framework Programs of the European Union.
+The public funding comes mainly from the Centro de Desarrollo Tecnológico Industrial (CDTI) and the State Agency for Research (part of the Ministry of Science and Innovation) as well as from the Framework Programs of the European Union.

 ITCC-P4: Innovative Therapies for Children with Cancer – Pediatric Preclinical POC Platform.
 Reference: 116064.
 Call: IMI2-2015-07-05 “A comprehensive ‘pediatric preclinical POC platform’ to enable clinical molecule development for children with cancer”

 The project aims to establish a preclinical study platform that increases therapeutic success of oncology drugs in children with solid malignancies.
 It is leaded by the Deutsches Krebsforschungszentrum (DKFZ).
 Duration: 2017-2021.

 SECRET-ED: Sustainable Exploitation of bio-based Compounds Revealed and Engineered from Natural Sources.
 Proposal Number: 101000794-2.
 Call: H2020-FNR-2020-2

 The Project aims to fully exploit the potential of aquatic biotechnology and produce novel industrial products for the agrochemical, pharmaceutical, cosmetic and chemistry sectors.
 SECRETed will develop novel hybrid molecules with tailor-made properties.
 It is leaded by Optimización Orientada a la Sostenibilidad.
 Duration: 2021-2025